Horizons – International Engagement Leadership Program

 The Horizons – International Engagement Leadership Program is delivered by The Department of Foreign Affairs and Trade (DFAT) in partnership with The Regional Australia Institute (RAI).

-Horizons is designed to equip economic development officers with a better understanding of how to help local business harness trade and investment opportunities as part of their post-COVID 19 recovery strategy for their regions.
+Horizons is designed to equip economic development officers with a better understanding of how to help local Australian business harness trade and investment opportunities as part of their post-COVID 19 recovery strategy for their regions.

 Program participants automatically become members of the exclusive Horizons alumni, connecting them to a vast network of national and international organisations.